BU-CS-CE-528-2017/HIL-QUADS/ReadMe.md

 	Leave the haas server running, you can see changes happen in this window as commands are executed

 	From a separate terminal window:
-	11. cd [hil installation path],
+	11. cd [hil installation path]
+	12. virtualenv .venv
+	13. source .venv/bin/activate
+	14. pip install -e .
-	12. haas serve_networks
+	15. haas serve_networks

 	From separate teminal window:
-	13. cd [hil installation path]/
+	16. cd [hil installation path]/
-	14. virtualenv .venv
+	17. virtualenv .venv
-	15. source .venv/bin/activate
+	18. source .venv/bin/activate
-	16. pip install -e .
+	19. pip install -e .

 	You are now free to use HIL from the second terminal window haas list_nodes all should return an empty list